 Small-group writing workshops for Doctor of Ministry students working on their doctoral projects will be offered for candidates who have reached the project phase.
-They will be organized at the beginning of each fall term for students beginning their project proposals, and will meet regularly with the TWC director, on-line, according to a schedule agreed upon by the group, until the final projects are turned in.
+They will be organized at the beginning of the first term of the student's third year for students beginning their project proposals, and at the beginning of the second term of the third year for students working on their thesis.
+The groups will meet regularly with the TWC director, on-line, according to a schedule agreed upon by the group, until the final project proposal and theses are turned in.